tx00-resources-en/activities/Project/pair-programming-2023-10-03/readme.md

 **Part 3: Code Refactoring**

-Collaborate on refactoring the Login and Signup components to incorporate the useField custom hooks introduced in a the morning activities.
+Collaborate on refactoring the `Login` and `Signup` components to incorporate the `useField` custom hooks introduced in a the morning activities.

 **Part 4: Alternative Server Setup**

 1. Stop both the server and the client.
-2. Run "npm run server2" in the main folder.
-This will start a new server in "backend-brad"
+2. Run "`npm run server`2" in the main folder.
+This will start a new server in "`backend-brad`"
-3. Create a new account using Postman or use the previous one.
+3. Create a new account using Postman **or use the previous one**.
 4. Start the client and test the registration, login, and logout processes.
 5. Check the ability to create and delete items.

-> Observe whether the page refreshes after deleting an item.
+> Observe whether the **page refreshes after deleting an item.**

 **Part 5: Password Verification**

-- Enhance the Signup form collaboratively by adding a "password2" field, ensuring that users enter the same password in both "password" and "password2" fields for password verification.
+- Enhance the Signup form collaboratively by adding a "`password2`" field, ensuring that users enter the same password in both "`password`" and "`password2`" fields for password verification.
 - Do you have to make any modifications to the backend?

 **Part 6: Change to Local Session**

 - Explore and discuss the application's storage mechanism collaboratively.
-- Evaluate the potential security improvements by changing from local storage to local session.
+- Evaluate the potential security improvements by changing from **local storage** to **local session**.

 **Part 7: Script and Proxy**

-- Collaboratively investigate the purpose of the "all" script that utilizes the "concurrently" library.
+- Collaboratively investigate the purpose of the "`all`" script that utilizes the "concurrently" library.
-- Discuss the "setupProxy.js" file in the "frontend-starter" folder.
+- Discuss the "`setupProxy.js`" file in the "frontend-starter" folder.
 This [link](https://create-react-app.dev/docs/proxying-api-requests-in-development/#configuring-the-proxy-manually) might be helpful

 > Throughout these parts, ensure that you work closely together, document your observations, findings, and any code changes made during the pair programming session.